2/22/2024

 Operator

-Our next question comes in line of Anthony Palone with JP Morgan.
+Our next question comes in the line of Anthony Pallone with JP Morgan.
 Please proceed with your question.

 speaker

 Thanks.
 Good morning.
-Maybe just staying on some of these guidance items.
-Amanda and that flattish interest expense you noted for 24 over 23.
-What does that assume in terms of that step up in rate you mentioned for the one mortgage and also the refinancing of the
+Maybe just staying on some of these guidance items, Amanda, and that flattish interest expense you noted for 24 over 23, what does that assume in terms of that step up in rate you mentioned for the one mortgage and also the refinancing of the couple of maturities later in the year?

 speaker